encukou/py3c/doc/source/guide.rst

 dropping Python 2 support as soon as the porting is done.

 Ready?
-The :doc:`guide-modernization` chapter is waiting!
+The :doc:`guide-modernization` section is waiting!